California avoids power outages, conservation still needed in heat wave | Headlines

 California avoids power outages, conservation still needed in heat wave

 The ISO said power demand hit a preliminary 52,061 megawatts (MW) on Tuesday, breaking the prior all-time high of 50,270 MW in 2006.
-The ISO projected usage would peak at 51,180 MW on Wednesday.
+The ISO projected usage would peak at 51,182 MW on Wednesday and 49,977 MW on Thursday.
 Power prices at the Palo Verde hub in Arizona and SP-15 in Southern California rose to $1,000 and $550 per megawatt hour, respectively.
 That was their highest for a second consecutive day since hitting record highs of $1,311 in Palo Verde and $698 in SP-15 in August 2020 when the ISO last imposed rotating outages.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)